CIDRAM/Docs/readme.en.md

 #### "supplementary_cache_options" (Category)
 Supplementary cache options.

+##### "prefix"
+- The value specified here will be prepended to all cache entry keys.
+Empty by default.
+When multiple installations exist at the same server, this can be useful for keeping their caches separate from each other.

 ##### "enable_apcu"
 - Specifies whether to try using APCu for caching.
 Default = False.